lesommer/lesommer.github.io/publications.md

 ## Papers in preparation
  1. Ajayi A. et al. On the modulation of kinetic energy transfers by internal gravity waves.
 In preparation for *Geophysical Research Letters*.
  1. Lguensat et al. Deep Learning for the filtering of wave motions from sparse observations of sea surface height.
 In preparation for the *Journal of Advances in Modeling Earth Systems*.
+ 1. Frezat H., **J. Le Sommer**, R. Fablet, G. Balarac, R. Lguensat.
+A posteriori learning of quasi-geostrophic turbulence parametrization.
+In preparation for the *Journal of Advances in Modeling Earth Systems*.

 ## Submitted papers and papers in revision
  1. Labreuche P, C. Staquet and **J. Le Sommer**.
 Resonant growth of near-inertial oscillations from lee waves in the deep ocean.
 Submitted to Geophysical and Astrophysical Fluid Dynamics, under revision.